newtheatre/history-project/_shows/17_18/the_devil_you_know_stuff.md

 ---
-title: The Devil You Know
+title: "The Devil You Know: A Horror Play"
 playwright: Emma Summerton
 season: StuFF
 season_sort: 410